Skip to main content

 Knowledge base / RAGcompanyRAG with SharePoint permission mirroringKnowledge management system

-Office files: active editingcompanyFILES: read and write (Excel, Word, PowerPoint)“Ask your Excel/Word/PDF” (read-only chat apps)
+Office files: active editingcompanyFILES: read and write (Excel, Word, PowerPoint)“Ask your Excel/Word/PDF” (document apps)

 Translation servicecompanyTRANSLATE (DeepL alternative, GDPR-compliant)“Translate” app via LLM